wordofwarning/wordofwarning.org/hab/turn/index.md

 • a public micro-festival + open submission dance platform;
 • an opportunity for artists to meet, show and peer-review work;
 • a selection platform for the Turn Prize (*a small, supported commission, supported by Dance Manchester, Contact, hÅb + Live at LICA*);

-• enquiries: <mailto:turn@habarts.org> ¦ <http://www.turnmcr.org> ¦ #TurnMcr
+Enquiries: <mailto:turn@habarts.org> ¦ <http://www.turnmcr.org> ¦ #TurnMcr

-Turn 2014 was a hÅb, Contact, Dance Manchester, Live at LICA co-production; a greenroom legacy project.
+Turn 2014 was a hÅb, Contact, Dance Manchester, Live at LICA co-production; supported using public funding through Arts Council England + funded by Manchester City Council; a greenroom legacy project.